schule4-0/planets/README.md

 ### 4. Editing the Dictionary

 #### 1. Open the JSON File
-   The dictionary content is stored in a JSON file located in the folder [public/json/dictionary.json](https://github.com/schule4-0/planets/tree/main/public/json/dictionary.json).
-The file you need to edit is named dictionary.json.
+   The dictionary content is stored in a JSON file located here [public/json/dictionary.json](https://github.com/schule4-0/planets/tree/main/public/json/dictionary.json).

 #### 2. Structure of a Dictionary Entry
    Each dictionary entry is an object with the following attributes: